 Derived from the Arabica bean and composed of a very fine grind, Turkish coffee has become famous all around the world for both its strong taste and its special methods of preparation and service.

 Turkish coffee cup-reading is a very popular method of fortune-telling in Turkey, where the shapes left by the coffee grounds represent the past and future of the drinker.
-You’ll know when you’re done drinking your coffee because a thick layer of grounds will appear at the bottom; when this happens, close the cup with the saucer, make a wish, and turn it over.
-Once the cup has cooled, the shapes it leaves on the side of the cup can be read, usually at a Falcı (fortune teller), many of which can be found all around the city (some better than others).
+You’ll know when you’re done drinking it.
+Because, a thick layer of grounds will appear at the bottom; when this happens, close the cup with the saucer, make a wish, and turn it over.
+Once the cup has cooled, the shapes it leaves on the side of the cup can be read, usually at fortune teller, many of which can be found all around the city.